John of Ruysbroeck College, Laeken

-John van Ruysbroeck College (Dutch, Jan-van-Ruusbroeckollege) is a Roman Catholic secondary school in Laeken, in the north-west of the City of Brussels, Belgium.
-It was founded by the Society of Jesus and is named after John van Ruysbroeck.
+John van Ruysbroeck College (Jan-van-Ruusbroeckollege) is a mixed Dutch-language Catholic secondary school in Laeken, in the north-west of the City of Brussels, Belgium.
+It was established in 1968 by the Society of Jesus and is named after John van Ruysbroeck.

 History

-It was founded in 1968 as a boys-only school.
+John van Ruysbroeck College was founded in 1968 as a boys-only school.
 In 1994, it became co-educational.

-The school is governed by a non-profit association and belongs to a group of seven Jesuit colleges who offer private counselling.
-In 1999, the college joined together with St John Berchmans College in Brussels to start this scheme.
+The school is governed by a non-profit association and belongs to a group of seven Jesuit colleges that offer private counselling.
+In 1999, the college joined forces with St John Berchmans College in Brussels to start this scheme.

-In the 2017-2018 school year, the college had 720 students.
+In the 2017–18 school year, the college had 720 students.